Most of the atoms in your body are 13.7 billion years old, and being you is just the latest page in the incredible story of their life.

-This cycle repeated many times, in many different stars.
-But each time, the surrounding cloud became populated with more ice and new rocky elements. which clumped together and grew larger and larger.
+But this time, it was full of ice and new rocky elements, which clumped together and grew larger and larger.

-From the cloud hundreds of new, smaller stars formed.
-Eventually, one of them was our Sun.
+From the cloud hundreds of new, smaller stars were forming.
+One of them was our Sun.

-In the small part of the cloud that our Sun occupied, remaining hydrogen and helium, and now other elements too, were once again felt the pull of gravity and were destined to be set adrift in the internal stellar storms all over again.
+In the small part of the cloud that our Sun occupied, remaining hydrogen and helium, and now other elements too, were once again captured and were destined to be captured and set adrift in the internal stellar storms all over again.